antonio-decaro/Probex/README.md

 # Introduction

+This project has been realized for the Serverless Computing for IoT class at "Università degli Studi di Salerno".

 ProbeX takes place in a future in which interstellar travels are possible.
 The goal of the project is to discover potentially habitable planets exploiting the Serverless computing.

+In the following sections will be explained how to achive the goal, which are the main technologies involved in this project and

 # Architecture